-Rectangular transparent tubing formed in a vacuum system has some inherent problems in clarity.
-For one, the vacuum sizer heads need to be long to combat the vacuum's tendency to round the tube.
-This tends to introduce drag lines and chatter marks.
+Rectangular transparent tubing formed in an extrusion vacuum system has some inherent problems in clarity.
+For one, the vacuum sizer heads need extra length to combat the vacuum's tendency to round the tube.
+This tends to introduce draglines and chatter marks.
 We have long been known for the clarity of our rectangular tubing, but now new secondary techniques are producing a very clear and attractive rectangular tube.
-Below is a picture of a 2.5" x 4.875" Inner Dimension CAB (Cellulose Butyrate) Rectangular tube used for a three-tier helix in cup transport.From the picture on the right you can see the clarity of this tube.
+Below is a picture of a 2.5" x 4.875" Inner Dimension CAB (Cellulose Butyrate) Rectangular tube used for a three-tier helix in cup transport.
+The tube on the left has the normal chatter lines, the tube on the right has gone through our secondary process.
+Note the difference in clarity.